This Cassava Flat Bread Breakfast is made with cassava bread and topped with scrambled eggs and sautéed tomatoes and onion. Simple and filling.

-This Casssava Flat Bread Breakfast ties in with some of my many experiments on how to make casabe appealing to the unsophisticated taste of the kid I was.
+This Casssava Flat Bread Breakfast ties in with some of my many experiments on how to make casabe appealing to the unsophisticated kid I was.

-One way I loved casabe was to soak it with just enough water to make it pliable, and serve it filled with eggs, among other things.
-Unfortunately if casabe is a bit tasteless in its original state, soggy casabe is even more so, not to mention very fragile.
+One way I loved casabe was to soak it with just enough water to make it pliable, and serve it filled with scrambled eggs, among other things.
+Unfortunately, if casabe is a bit tasteless in its original state, soggy casabe is even more so, not to mention very fragile.

 You know, I thought that this was my original creation.
 Sure it had never occurred to anyone.
 Right?
 Wrong, as I found out.

 I got a message from a reader asking if I remembered how to make these.
 I guess eating soggy casabe wasn't my very first original culinary creation.

 And before you ask what's the point of writing a recipe on how to make casabe soaked with water, this isn't that.
 I found a way to improve on that "original" idea.
 What you get is a pliable casabe tortilla with taste and texture very close to cativias, only much easier to make.

 A soft, chewy tortilla that you can stuff and fold, is just the kind of thing that will have you experimenting how many more things you can stuff it with.

 Casssava Flat Bread Breakfast Recipe